inonitz/premake5-workspace-template/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the MIT.
+Distributed under the MIT License.
 See `LICENSE` file for more information.

 <!-- ACKNOWLEDGMENTS -->